-The National Institutes of Health (NIH) Osteoporosis and Related Bone Diseases ~ National Resource Center, a part of the U.S. Department of Health and Human Services, provides patients, health professionals and the public with an important link to resources and information on metabolic bone diseases including osteoporosis, Paget’s disease of the bone and osteogenesis imperfecta.
-The NRC is dedicated to increasing the awareness, knowledge and understanding of physicians, health professionals, patients, underserved and at-risk populations (such as Hispanic and Asian women, adolescents, and men) and the general public about the prevention, early detection and treatment of osteoporosis and related bone diseases.
+The National Institutes of Health (NIH) Osteoporosis and Related Bone Diseases ~ National Resource Center (NIH ORBD~NRC), a part of the U.S. Department of Health and Human Services, provides patients, health professionals, and the public with an important link to resources and information on metabolic bone diseases including osteoporosis, Paget’s disease of bone, and osteogenesis imperfecta.
+The center is dedicated to increasing the awareness, knowledge, and understanding of physicians, health professionals, patients, underserved and at-risk populations (such as Hispanic and Asian women, adolescents, and men), and the general public about the prevention, early detection, and treatment of osteoporosis and related bone diseases.

-The NRC is supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases with contributions from: the National Institute on Aging, Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute of Dental and Craniofacial Research, the National Institute of Diabetes and Digestive and Kidney Diseases, the NIH Office of Research on Women’s Health and the HHS Office on Women’s Health.
+The NIH ORBD~NRC is supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases with contributions from: the National Institute on Aging, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute of Dental and Craniofacial Research, the National Institute of Diabetes and Digestive and Kidney Diseases, the NIH Office of Research on Women’s Health, and the HHS Office on Women’s Health.

-The NRC develops and distributes brochures, fact sheets, information packets and other materials related to bone diseases to interested individuals such as patients, health professionals and the general public.
-Information on risk factors, diagnosis, treatment options, coping strategies and referral to appropriate organizations for additional information is also available.
+The NIH ORBD~NRC develops and distributes brochures, fact sheets, and other materials related to bone diseases to interested individuals such as patients, health professionals, and the general public.
+Information on risk factors, diagnosis, treatment options, coping strategies, and referral to appropriate organizations for additional information is also available.

-If you have questions about osteoporosis, Paget’s disease of bone, osteogenesis imperfecta, other bone diseases or bone health, please contact us at:
+If you have questions about osteoporosis, Paget’s disease of bone, osteogenesis imperfecta, other bone diseases, or bone health promotion strategies, please contact us at:

-The NRC answers all telephone calls promptly during the hours of, 8:30 a.m. to 5:00 p.m., Eastern time, Monday through Friday.
+The center answers all telephone calls promptly during the hours of 8:30 a.m. to 5:00 p.m., Eastern Time, Monday through Friday.
 After hours and on weekends and holidays, callers have the opportunity to leave their request and contact information in a voice mail box.
 Any information that you provide will be kept confidential.

-The information specialists at the NRC are trained to help requestors locate NIH materials and other reputable informational resources.
-They are not health care professionals, and they cannot provide clinical diagnoses, recommend treatment or refer you to health care providers at NIH or elsewhere.
+The information specialists at the NIH ORBD~NRC are trained to help requestors locate NIH materials and other reputable informational resources.
+They are not health care professionals, and they cannot provide clinical diagnoses, recommend treatment, or refer you to health care providers at NIH or elsewhere.

 NIH doctors provide medical care only for people who are enrolled in NIH clinical studies.
 If you would like to be seen at the NIH Clinical Center, please call 800–411–1222 (TTY 866–411–1010) to see if you are eligible to participate in a study at NIH.

-The health information that NRC provides cannot substitute for medical expertise and advice.
-We encourage you to discuss the information you find on our Web site and in our publications with your health care provider.
+The health information that the NIH ORBD~NRC provides cannot substitute for medical expertise and advice.
+We encourage you to discuss the information you find on our website and in our publications with your health care provider.